xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 not parsed by the tool.
 This free form text may contain references to other types defined in the model.
 For the model editor to be adequately useful, it must be made intelligent enough to render types in an order that honors type dependency.
-Though free form, the type bodies must be parsed to find type references that must be declared in dependent order or declared forward when necessary.
+Though free form in the editor, the type bodies must be parsed by the export process to find type references that must be declared in dependent order or declared forward when necessary.

 ### 2. Document References